Malaysia blocks same-sex dating sites Grindr and Blued, mulls legal measures to curb LGBTQ+ dating apps

 Countries where Grindr has been restricted include Indonesia, Malaysia, Turkey, Lebanon, Qatar, Pakistan, Jordan and the United Arab Emirates, according to a list on Grindr’s website.

-Meanwhile, Apple removed Chinese-owned dating apps Blued and Finka, China's two most widely-used gay dating apps, from its app store in Nov 2025, after receiving orders from the Chinese chief internet regulator and censorship body.
+Meanwhile, Apple removed Chinese-owned dating apps Blued and Finka, China's two most widely used gay dating apps, from its app store in November 2025, after receiving orders from the Chinese chief internet regulator and censorship body.

 Blued and Finka were not available on Apple’s App Store as of Nov 11, 2025, and the apps had been erased from locally adapted platforms in China that serve Android devices, reported CNN.